sixgweb/passwordgenerator-plugin/README.md

-Generates a random password for password and password confirmation fields when the icon is clicked.
-Only visible when creating new models.
+Generate a new password for password and corresponding confirmation fields.
+Includes a copy icon to copy generated password to clipboard.

 # Installation